 The Kramer School of Nursing reserves the right to prohibit enrollment in nursing courses by any person whose identity cannot be confirmed.
-At least two current original government-issued documents are required, one of which must include both a photograph and official signature of the student.
+A current original government-issued document is required, one of which must include both a photograph and the official signature of the student.
 The documents can be issued by any country or state.
 If the names on the identification documents do not match the name being used by the student, the student must provide legal proof of the name change (e.g., marriage license, divorce decree, or court order).
+Students are required to notify the program specialist and the university of any name changes while enrolled in the program.